 Does Joist work on both iPhone and Android devices?Joist works on both iPhone and Android devices through their mobile app.
 You can create estimates and invoices right from your phone while at a job site.
 The app syncs across all your devices, so you can start work on your phone and finish it later on your tablet or computer.
 This flexibility helps contractors manage their business from anywhere without being tied to an office.

 How does the QuickBooks integration work?Joist's QuickBooks integration syncs your estimates, invoices, and payments with QuickBooks Online automatically.
 When you create or update documents in Joist, the information transfers to QuickBooks, saving you from double entry.
 This feature helps keep your accounting accurate and up-to-date without extra work.
 The sync is included with the Pro and Elite plans and can save hours of bookkeeping time each month.
+Some users report the integration can be clunky at times, so you may need to troubleshoot occasional syncing issues.

 Our newsletter comes with exclusive discounts, trials and practical insights from within the industry